uploadcare/uploadcare-js-api-clients/packages/rest-client/README.md

 })
 ```

-**We strongly recommend not to use builtin signature resolver on the client-side.**
+⚠️**We strongly recommend not to use builtin signature resolver on the client-side.**⚠️

 **Custom signature resolver**